 (Read the information on this page to learn how to prepare for and schedule an appointemnt or attend a drop-in advising session.)

-Please remember that ALL pre-health advising appointments are currently being held remotely via Zoom or Phone.
+Please remember that ALL pre-health advising appointments are currently being held remotely via Zoom or Phone (Phone is the default appointment type).
 We are working on editing the automatically-generated emails that you receive when you schedule an appointment with one of our advisors to reflect this instead of directing you to our physical offices on campus.

-After you have scheudled your appointment, please just send an email, with your Perm Number, to firstname.lastname@example.org to request it to be held over Zoom or phone.
+After you have scheduled your appointment, please send an email, with your Perm Number, date and time of your appointment, and the name of the advisor you are scheduled to meet with to firstname.lastname@example.org to request it to be held over Zoom.
 All of our staff and peer advisors are available for Zoom appointments.
 For phone appointments, your advisor will call you at the time of your appointment.

 UCSB Health Professions Advising Staff

 Advising is a crucial component to every pre-health student’s preparation for professional school.
 Our advisors are all members of the National Association of Advisors for Health Professions (NAAHP) and participate in annual professional development events that allow them to stay current with changes and best practices in advising pre-health students.

 In order for our advisors to fully understand each student’s individual needs and provide the highest quality advising to them, we recommend students adhere to the following guidelines.

 Prepare questions ahead of time by utilizing the wealth of resources and information available on the Health Professions Advising website and Gold to review your degree progress and general academic requirements.